By Anne Felmingham, May 2020

-May 12th 2019 was Fibromyalgia Awareness Day and was founded by the National Fibromyalgia Association as a day where sufferers of this silent and debilitating condition are able to unite to spread awareness about living with the chronic pain and fatigue of Fibromyalgia.
+May 12th is Fibromyalgia Awareness Day and was founded by the National Fibromyalgia Association as a day where sufferers of this silent and debilitating condition are able to unite to spread awareness about living with the chronic pain and fatigue of Fibromyalgia.

 Fibromyalgia is an invisible and chronic condition identified by a myriad of symptoms including widespread pain, confusion, fatigue and insomnia.